-Morgan Hollingsworth is a New York-based music and theater artist.
+Morgan Hollingsworth is a San Diego-based music and theater artist.
 He has written music for musicals, short films, dance pieces, and his folk/rock band Satin Nickel, as well as his own solo singer/songwriter work.

 His first musical The House of Edgar Allan Poe, was part of New York Musical Festival’s Developmental Reading Series in 2017, and in November 2019 it received a full production as part of Weber State University’s mainstage season, which featured his original orchestrations.
 His most recent musical, Call Your Mother, was written in less than a month and premiered through the popular musical theater podcast series, One Million Musicals.